-The Council is researching possible changes in how sexual offences have been sentenced in Victoria in the last 10 years.
+The Council has analysed possible changes in how sexual offences have been sentenced in Victoria in the last 10 years.

 Reforms in recent years have been specifically directed at sentencing practices for sexual offences: